M. Gessen: Radio Liberty

 In September 2012, Gessen was appointed as director of the Russian Service for Radio Liberty, a U.S. government-funded broadcaster based in Prague.
 Shortly after their appointment was announced and a few days after Gessen met with Putin, more than 40 members of Radio Liberty's staff were fired.
 The station lost its Russian broadcasting license several weeks after Gessen took over.
-The degree of Gessen's involvement in both of these events is unclear, but has caused controversy.
+The degree of Gessen's involvement in these events is unclear, but has caused controversy.

 Return to the U.S.

 In December 2013, Gessen moved to New York because Russian authorities had begun to talk about taking children away from gay parents.

-In March of that year, "the St Petersburg legislator [Milonov] who had become a spokesman for the law [against 'homosexual propaganda' towards children] started mentioning me and my 'perverted family' in his interviews", and Gessen contacted an adoption lawyer asking "whether I had reason to worry that social services would go after my family and attempt to remove my oldest son, whom I adopted in 2000".
+In March of that year, "the St Petersburg legislator [Milonov] who had become a spokesman for the law [against 'homosexual propaganda' toward children] started mentioning me and my 'perverted family' in his interviews", and Gessen contacted an adoption lawyer asking "whether I had reason to worry that social services would go after my family and attempt to remove my oldest son, whom I adopted in 2000".

 The lawyer told Gessen "to instruct my son to run if he is approached by strangers and concluding: 'The answer to your question is at the airport.'"

 In June 2013, Gessen was beaten up outside of the Parliament; they said of the incident: "I realized that in all my interactions, including professional ones, I no longer felt I was perceived as a journalist first: I am now a person with a pink triangle."

-They stated that "a court would easily decide to annul Vova's adoption, and I wouldn't even know it".
-Given this potential threat to their family, Gessen "felt like no risk was small enough to be acceptable", they later told the CBC Radio.
-"So we just had to get out."
+Fearing that a court might annul their son's adoption without their knowledge, Gessen said they "felt like no risk was small enough to be acceptable" and "so we just had to get out".

 In a January 2014 interview with ABC News, Gessen claimed that the Russian gay propaganda law had "led to a huge increase in antigay violence, including murders.
 It's led to attacks on gay and lesbian clubs and film festivals ... and because these laws are passed supposedly to protect children, the people who are most targeted or have the most to fear are LGBT parents."

 Gessen wrote in February 2014 that Citibank had closed their bank account because of concern about Russian money-laundering operations.

 Gessen worked as a translator on the FX TV channel historical drama The Americans.

 As of June 2023, Gessen taught as a distinguished professor at the Craig Newmark Graduate School of Journalism at the City University of New York.

-From 2020 to 2023, Gessen taught as Distinguished Writer in Residence at Bard College.
-Previously at Amherst College, they were named the John J. McCloy '16 Professor of American Institutions and International Diplomacy for the 2017–18 and 2018–19 academic years.
-In October 2017, they published their 10th book The Future is History: How Totalitarianism Reclaimed Russia.
-They were included in the 2022 Fast Company Queer 50 list.
+Since 2020, Gessen has intermittently taught in the Written Arts department as Distinguished Visiting Writer at Bard College.
+At Amherst College, they were named the John J. McCloy '16 Professor of American Institutions and International Diplomacy for the 2017–18 and 2018–19 academic years.

+In October 2017, they published their tenth book, The Future is History: How Totalitarianism Reclaimed Russia.

+In 2022, they were included on the Fast Company Queer 50 list.